keu/docs/astro/cli/overview.md

 brew install astro
 ```

-For alternative installation steps, see [Configure the Astro CLI](configure-cli.md#install-the-astro-cli).
+For alternative installation steps, see [Install the Astro CLI](install-cli.md).

 ## Get started

-Follow the [Get started](get-started.md) tutorial to run Airflow locally and write your first DAG.
+Follow the [Get started](REPLACE LINK) tutorial to run Airflow locally and write your first DAG.

 ## Features